AntonTheDev/JSONModelKit/README.md

 # JSONModelKit

-NOTE: This is still in dev, should be released soon :)

 ## Introduction

 JSONModelKit uses a JSON, or Plist, mapping file to generate flexible data models against API.
-JSONModelKit differs from mapping frameworks by taking an API-centric focus in mapping properties against the dictionary, and then it will generate the model objects, and automatically will idd it to your project based on the definition.
+JSONModelKit differs from other mapping frameworks by taking an API-centric focus by mapping a model's properties against dictionary's keys.
+Once the model definition is created, JSONModel kit automatically generate, and add the model files to the project ready to use.

-By providing a single point of configuration, and driving the model definition against a JSON dictionary.The benefits to this approach ensures that the model continuously stays in sync with the API in a single place, which then allows development effort to focus towards using MVVM, and Protocol Oriented Programming paradigms for maximum flexibility in the code base.
+The benefits to this approach ensures that the model continuously stays in sync with the API in a single place, which in return allows for the development effort to focus on using MVVM, and Protocol Oriented Programming paradigms for maximum flexibility in the development lifecycle.

 ## Features